Removal of footwear indoors: Canada

+Likewise in Canada, it is generally seen as unhygienic and rude when guests don't take off their shoes when entering the home.
+It is expected that a guest would remove their shoes when entering a home, unless the host states otherwise, which is generally rare.

+In addition to residential homes, the removal of shoes also occurs in other settings, particularly during the winter; as footwear worn outside may be wet from snow and soiled by the associated salt/sand that is used to clear roads of snow cover.
+As a result, many schools in Canada require students to bring with them or leave behind a pair of "indoor shoes" at the school for indoor wear during the winter months.
+The same with gyms, offices, and other private establishments during the winter months.
+During the summer, it is common to wear outdoor shoes to school, the office, the gym, etc. Some specialized medical facilities require patients to remove shoes in order to maintain cleanliness, or to at least wear disposable paper bootees over those shoes.
+The latter with anti-static protections are common in cleanrooms in medical and technological facilities worldwide.

 United States

 Taking shoes off indoors is not a tradition within the continental United States, but is considered expected in Hawaii, Alaska, Guam, and the Northern Mariana Islands.
-According to a YouGov poll in 2018, whilst many Americans take off their shoes whilst indoors at home, they may or may not request their guests to take off their shoes.
+According to a YouGov poll in 2018, whilst many Americans take off their shoes indoors at home, they may or may not request their guests to take off their shoes.
 It is also prevalent in the Northeast due to poor weather in the winter, as well as in the Pacific Northwest, with standards differing from household to household.
+Slippers are generally not offered.
 In New England, many elementary schools require students to bring an indoor pair of shoes as well as winter boots.
 This is especially the case during rainy weather, when one's shoes could easily get very muddy, wet, or dirty.
-However, removing of shoes is common among certain immigrant communities.
-In most Asian, European and Middle Eastern homes, shoes are never worn inside as it can be a sign of disrespect from the guests to the owners of the home.